autonomys/subspace-docs/versioned_docs/version-latest/farming-&-staking/farming/additional-guides/grafana-dashboard.md

 ---
 title: Grafana Dashboard
 sidebar_position: 3
-description: How to configure the Grafana dashboard for a Autonomys Network node
+description: How to configure the Grafana dashboard for an Autonomys Network node
 keywords:
     - node
     - farmer